mat-analysis/mat-classification/matclassification/README.md

 ### Related packages

-This package is part of _MAT-Tools Framework_ for Multiple Aspect Trajectory Data Mining:
+This package is part of _MAT-Tools Framework_ for Multiple Aspect Trajectory Data Mining, check the guide project:

-- [automatize](https://github.com/ttportela/automatize): automatize for experimental evaluation of MAT classification
-- [movelets](https://github.com/ttportela/movelets): movelets for MAT classification methods (based on movelets)
-- [mat-data](https://github.com/ttportela/mat-data): mat-data is a preprocessing library for MAT data
-- **[mat-analysis](https://github.com/ttportela/mat-analysis)**: mat-analysis for MAT classification methods
-- [mat-view](https://github.com/ttportela/mat-view): mat-view for MAT and movelets visualization, and interpratation tools
+- **[mat-tools](https://github.com/mat-analysis/mat-tools)**: Reference guide for MAT-Tools Framework repositories

 And others:

-- [scikit-mobility](https://github.com/scikit-mobility/scikit-mobility): Human trajectory representation and visualizations in Python;
-- [geopandas](https://geopandas.org/en/stable/): Library to help work with geospatial data in Python;
-- [movingpandas](https://anitagraser.github.io/movingpandas/): Based on `geopandas` for movement data exploration and analysis.
-- [PyMove](https://github.com/InsightLab/PyMove): a Python library for processing and visualization of trajectories and other spatial-temporal data.

 ### Change Log